 Quite a good editing tool but it’s let down because the templates provided are poor quality.

 Infographics are still a great way of getting attention and getting links back to your site.
-But unfortunately they can be expensive to create.
+But unfortunately, they can be expensive to create.

 If you want to get an infographic up and running and you don’t have the budget for it then there are some good options for creating your own infographics.

+So are you already aware of how to make an infographic?
 What infographic tools have you used?
 Would you use any of the above?

 Tips on Building an Infographic